stanfieldr/ghetto-skype/README.md

 ## Installing

+You can download the RPM or DEB package on the [releases page](https://github.com/stanfieldr/ghetto-skype/releases) or you can build from source with the instructions below.

 #### Try it out

 You can take it for a test run without installing by opening a terminal, navigating to this directory, and typing: